jenkinsci/google-cloudbuild-plugin/README.md

 build/test/deploy pipeline to be specified in the form of [Groovy](http://groovy-lang.org/) code, which may be stored in a file (`Jenkinsfile`) included alongside the rest of the source code under version control.
-The Container Builder may also be invoked from a pipeline.
+The Cloud Build may also be invoked from a pipeline.
 For example:

 ```groovy